alexdenisova/rover/speech-to-text/README.md

 # Speech-to-Text Server

 A Speech-to-Text API based on OpenAI Whisper used to transcribe audio for Rover instructions.
+Currently, only one file at a time can be processed.

 To transcribe audio use:
-`curl -v -X POST -F "file=@/path/audio.wav" http://transcribe.alexdenisova.net/transcribe`
+`curl -X POST -F "file=@/path/audio.wav" http://transcribe.alexdenisova.net/transcribe`

+or with chunks:
+`curl -X POST -H "Content-Range: bytes 0-1048999/2322510" -F "file=@/path/to/chunk" http://transcribe.alexdenisova.net/transcribe`

 The server is deployed in a local cluster, which is located in the same network as the Rover.